 Skip to Main Content

-LDL receptors in the liver remove LDL (bad) cholesterol from the blood so the more LDL receptors you have, the lower your LDL cholesterol level.
-PCSK9 is a naturally-occurring protein that reduces the number of liver LDL receptors, thus increasing your LDL cholesterol level.
+LDL receptors remove LDL ("bad") cholesterol from the blood.
+The more LDL receptors you have, the lower your LDL cholesterol level.
+PCSK9 is a naturally occurring protein that reduces the number of LDL receptors, leading to higher circulating LDL cholesterol levels.

 Tested & Proven Results.